guilhermealcar/guilhermealcar/README.md

 ### Hi there 👋
+My name is Guilherme de Almeida do Carmo and I'm a Computer Enineering student at Federal University of Technology - Paraná (UTFPR).

 <!--
 **guilhermealcar/guilhermealcar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.